mattrips/scratchPad/Protocol Conformance.md

 With respect to a type declared to conform to a protocol, a protocol conformance specifies, for each protocol requirement of the protocol, which property, method, initializer, subscript or typealias will be used to implement the protocol requirement when invoked on the type.
 Understanding protocol conformance is key to obtaining predictable polymorphic behavior.
 This guide explains the semantics of how Swift determines a protocol conformance.

-&#9724; unconditionally accessible implementation
-: Given
+&#9724; protocol conformance declaration
+: a declaration that a type conforms to a protocol.

+  * May be implicit

 &#9724; unconditionally accessible implementation
 : Given a declaration that a type conforms to a protocol,